 , so voila!
 We're done and sorted.

-While some of the sorting algorithms we've looked at, namely bubble sort, are very rarely practiced in real life, insertion sort can be a reasonable solution.
+While some of the other sorting algorithms we've heard of, namely bubble sort, are very rarely practiced in real life, the insertion sort algorithm can be a reasonable solution.
 Imagine if our array was already sorted -- the insertion sort would run very quickly and efficiently.
-On the flip side, what happens if we need to sort an array that was in reverse order.
-That'd be a nightmare situation for insertion sort.
+On the flip side, what happens if we need to sort an array that was in reverse order?
+That'd be a nightmare situation for insertion sort - the worst-case complexity.

 If the array is already sorted, the insertion sort code will run at O(n)